June 10 – Aug 19, Monday

 9am – 3pm

-Advanced Art is designed for older artists who are ready to dive into a lengthier art process, focusing on one medium or project.
-Students immerse themselves in a project, working toward a final product for the majority of each camp day.
+Advanced Art is designed for older artists who are ready to dive into a lengthier art process, focusing on one medium or larger project per camp day.
+Students immerse themselves in a project, working toward a final product each camp day.
 In addition, they have the opportunity to use more sophisticated art supplies at each session.
-Students will also play outside every day, and often get to enjoy the museum when space allows.

 See themes and project examples below.